-Talking to your veterinarian is very important to do if you suggest your cat is constipated or prone to getting constipated.
-Here are some things that may help cats that are prone to constipation but do not take the place of veterinary care.
-Keeping track of your cat's litter pan daily so you know exactly when it goes and can monitor them.
-Increasing your cat's water intake, either with water fountains or by feeding your cat wet food rather than dry food may help.
-Keeping your cat fit and trim; regular brushing and grooming, especially in long haired breeds, can help deter hairballs that can contribute to constipation; feeding your cat a high fiber or hypoallergenic diet as recommended by your veterinarian; and creating a litter box with a low entry door and starting them on joint supplements as recommended by your veterinarian can help ease any arthritic pain that may make it difficult not only for your cat to get into the litter box, but to also get into the position to defecate.
+Talking to your veterinarian is very important to do if your cat is constipated or prone to getting constipated.
+Here are some things that may help cats who are prone to constipation (however, these do not take the place of veterinary care): keeping track of your cat's litter pan daily so you know exactly when it goes and can monitor them; increasing your cat's water intake, either with water fountains or by feeding your cat wet food rather than dry food; keeping your cat fit and trim; regular brushing and grooming, especially in long haired breeds, can help deter hairballs that can contribute to constipation; feeding your cat a high fiber or hypoallergenic diet as recommended by your veterinarian; and creating a litter box with a low entry door and starting them on joint supplements as recommended by your veterinarian.
+This can help ease any arthritic pain that may make it difficult not only for your cat to get into the litter box, but to also get into the position to defecate.

 If your cat hasn't had a bowel movement in two to three days, your cat's constipation may require veterinary intervention.
 When you bring your cat to the vet for constipation they will first palpate your cat's abdomen to feel how much stool is built up in the colon.
 They may also want to take radiographs (or X-rays) to confirm constipation in your cat.
-Once your vet confirms that your cat is struggling with constipation, they may want to give your cat an special pet enema to try and help your cat along.
-Some cat's also need fluid therapy, either subcutaneously or intravenous, to replenish fluid loss and correct any electrolyte imbalances from their constipation.
+Once your vet confirms that your cat is struggling with constipation, they may want to give your cat a special pet enema to try and help your cat along.
+Some cats also need fluid therapy, either subcutaneously or intravenous, to replenish fluid loss and correct any electrolyte imbalances from their constipation.
 Your vet may also give your cat an injection of an anti-nausea medication as they may vomit from straining after the enema.
-Some cat's that are prone to megacolon may require surgery depending on the situation.
+Some cats that are prone to megacolon may require surgery depending on the situation.